openebs/zfs-localpv/e2e-tests/experiments/functional/zfs-controller-high-availability/README.md

 ## About this experiment

-This functional experiment scale up the zfs-controller statefulset replicas to use it in high availability mode and then verify the zfs-localpv behaviour when one of the replicas go down.
-This experiment checks the initial number of replicas of zfs-controller statefulset and scale it by one if a free node is present which should be able to schedule the pods.
-Default value for zfs-controller statefulset replica is one.
+This functional experiment scale up the zfs-controller deployment replicas to use it in high availability mode and then verify the zfs-localpv behaviour when one of the replicas go down.
+This experiment checks the initial number of replicas of zfs-controller deployment and scale it by one if a free node is present which should be able to schedule the pods.
+Default value for zfs-controller deployment replica is one.

 ## Supported platforms: